JoshBeveridge/clone-framework/README.md

 # Changelog

+## 2.3.13
+- includes jQuery and a minified build of jQuery UI to reduce dependency size

 ## 2.3.12
 - changes the markup of alerts to better support floated close buttons
 - fixes z-index layering of dialogs over the new menus